openMetaAnalysis/Hypertonic-Saline-for-Bronchiolitis/README.md

 This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/home/www/) of this intervention.
 This repository updates a previously published meta-analysis.(1)

 This meta-analysis suggests that the clinical intervention *is* effective.
+However, the marked [heterogenity](https://github.com/openMetaAnalysis/Administration/wiki/References) of results compromises interpretation.

 Details of the studies included are in the [evidence table](../../wiki/Evidence-Table) and [risk of bias assessment](../../wiki/Risk-of-bias-assessment).
 Rationale for studies excluded may be listed at the end of the references below.